MicrosoftEdge/WebView2Feedback/specs/Workers.md

 ===

 # Background
-Currently, WebView2 lacks comprehensive APIs for developers to fully utilize workers, leading to increased load on the main thread, offloading to native, or forking their web app for WebView2 scenarios.
+Currently, WebView2 lacks comprehensive APIs for developers to fully utilize workers, leading to increased load on the main thread, offloading to native, or forking your web app for WebView2 scenarios.
 To address this, the WebView2 team is introducing support for worker scenarios.
 This enhancement allows WebView2 users to interact with Web Workers from native apps, bypassing the JavaScript thread to boost app performance and responsiveness, or to run tasks in the background for offline support, push notifications, background sync, content updates, and more.
 As a part of the work, the WebView2 team is adding support for [Dedicated Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API), [Shared Workers](https://developer.mozilla.org/en-US/docs/Web/API/SharedWorker), and [Service Workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API).
 While there are various types of web workers, our initial focus is on these three, with plans to broaden our support for other workers in the future.

 **What is Web Worker?**
 [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) allow web content to execute scripts in background threads, enabling tasks to run independently of the user interface and facilitating communication between threads using message passing.
 Web Workers can also make network requests using fetch() or XMLHttpRequest APIs.
 Few examples of workers are